How employee engagement can help businesses tackle care staff shortages

 Support, encourage, inspire and empower

-Inspirational line managers will make their team want to achieve more, feel confident and great about the work they do.
+Inspirational line managers will make their team want to achieve more, and feel confident and great about the work they do.
 Great managers won’t control or crush.
 Say ‘thank you’ when there’s good work.
 Research shows that appreciation can be one of the most important factors in retention.
-Training your line managers in this and other good management behaviours can make all the difference – find out more about our training courses here.
+Training your line managers in this and other good management behaviours can make all the difference – find out more about our online training courses.

 Encourage social bonding